-Check out my travel guide to New York City for more information on how to get there, save money, and enjoy the city.
+Check out my free travel guide to New York City for more information on how to get there, save money, and enjoy the city during your visit!

-Check out my travel guide to Sydney for more information on how to get there, save money, and enjoy the city.
+Check out my free travel guide to Sydney for more information on how to get there, save money, and enjoy the city when you visit!

-Check out my travel guide to London for more information on what to see and do in London when you visit during the holiday!
+Check out my free travel guide to London for more information on what to see and do in London when you visit during the holiday!

 Check out my travel guide to Paris for more information on spending New Year’s in Paris!
 It includes things to do, see, costs, and how to get around!

 Check out my travel guide to Tokyo for more information on what to do, see, and ways to save money.